 Links to Resources at the Bottom of this Page

-I sat down to write this post this morning.
-It is about spirituality, and as I was writing, my son Weston (who is 10) ran upstairs during a school break.
-(He does school online.)
+I sat down to write this post about spirituality this morning.
+As I was writing, my son Weston (who is 10) ran upstairs during a school break.
+(He does an online school program.)

-It has been an unusaully warm winter, here, where we live in Utah.
-It’s mid-Febuary, and today the snow finally started falling and sticking to the ground.
+It has been an unusually warm winter, here, where we live in Utah.
+It’s mid-Febuary, and today the snow started falling and sticking to the ground.

 He was walking my path.